7 Controversial Yet Easy Steps to Get You in the Best Shape of Your Life in Less Time

 This process of seeing your strength go up and being more confident.

-But seeing no physical changes is known as the
+But seeing no physical changes.

 “Skill Acquisition stage”.